lazysquirrellabs/blog/_posts/2023-04-09-ttg-performance.md

 - Generate the terrain so fast that it doesn't substantially drop the frame rate.
 - Generate the terrain in another thread, freeing the main one to process and render the game.

 Although the first approach seems ideal, it's both extremely hard to implement and also subjective to the nature of the application using the generator.
-It's hard because there is only much that could be improved in the terrain generation ****—**** there is no “make this super fast” magical button.
+It's hard because there is only much that could be improved in the terrain generation—there is no “make this super fast” magical button.
 It's subjective because it's hard to answer the question “How was is fast enough?”.
 Maybe it's fast enough for my example project with a target 30 FPS.
 But what if the target frame rate of the application is 120 FPS?
 With these challenges in mind, I decided to focus my efforts on the second option: asynchronous terrain generation using a separate thread.

 ## Multithreading